-Permanent remote online notarization and required stamp and journal are just a few changes Notaries in New Jersey can expect come October 22, 2021.
-Keep reading to learn what's new under NJ Assembly 4250.
+New stamp and journal requirements, and remote online notarization, are just a few changes Notaries in New Jersey can expect to come October 22, 2021.
+Keep reading to learn what’s new under NJ Assembly 4250.

 Commission qualifications